Skip to content

 The STEM Academy is community support from instructors, counselors, and peers for STEM Students!
 The STEM Academy gives students resources to books, academic workshops to boost STEM skills, and mentors to specific majors.

-- Prior to joining, the student must participate in:
+3. Prior to joining, the student must complete ALL steps below:

 Benefits